 All Lives Matter, but …

-Like many slam poems, Royce’s piece attacks a social and political subject: Black Lives Matter.
+Like much slam poetry, Royce’s piece attacks a social and political subject: Black Lives Matter.
 Viewers feel his anger and fear through his words and his delivery.

 Levi gave himself a black eye trying to do a somersault.
 For days, people told him he should make up a better story, like being in a bar fight.
-He uses his slam poem to fight back against toxic masculinity.
+He uses his slam poetry performance to fight back against toxic masculinity.
 (Some PG-13 language.)

 Slam Poetry Examples by Adults